Snuux/tw-play/README.md

 # tw-play

 A lightweight loader for Twine/Twee stories compiled in the browser via [Extwee](https://github.com/videlais/extwee) and [SugarCube](https://www.motoslave.net/sugarcube/).
+Mainly for ChatGPT and other AI story generation stuff.

 This repository contains: